Skills Development Fund

 On this page Skip this page navigation

-The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during a pandemic.
+The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during the pandemic.

-COVID-19 has created pressing challenges for businesses, workers, job seekers and communities across the province.
-And while training and retraining are essential for Ontario’s economic recovery, the pandemic has affected education, training and employment service providers as well.
+covid 19 has created pressing challenges for businesses, workers, job seekers and communities across the province.
+And while training and retraining are essential for keeping Ontario’s workers and businesses competitive, the pandemic has affected education, training and employment service providers as well.

-The $115 million Skills Development Fund offers two funding rounds to support innovative, market-driven solutions that can help people and businesses make it through the pandemic successfully.
-These solutions may also lead to lasting improvements to employment and training in Ontario.
-Eligibility
+The Skills Development Fund offers funding to support innovative, market-driven solutions that can help people and businesses make it through the pandemic successfully.
+These solutions may also lead to lasting improvements to cross-sector employment and training in Ontario.

 The following organizations are eligible to apply to the Skills Development Fund: